Fran-Genna/Happiness-report/README.md

-To view the interactive version of the dashboard, `please download the file and click on the link provided on the second page of the PDF presentation.`
+To view the interactive version of the dashboard on Tableau Public, `please download the file and click on the link provided on the second page of the PDF presentation.`